You are on our United Kingdom site

 The Employment Rights Bill sets some of the framework of this new enforcement agency and requires the set-up of an Advisory Board to provide enforcement function advice, with membership made up of persons representing trade unions, employers and independent experts.
 The Secretary of State will be required to consult the Advisory Board in its preparation and publication of its three-yearly labour market enforcement strategy and its annual reporting requirements.

-The creation of a new enforcement body with such significant new powers may move the dial from an emphasis on the enforcement of individual workers’ rights to proactive state enforcement of certain fundamental rights on behalf of workers.
+The creation of such significant new state powers to be carried out by a single enforcement body may move the dial from an emphasis on the enforcement of individual workers’ rights to proactive state enforcement of certain fundamental rights on behalf of workers.
 For example, existing non-compliance risks in respect of holiday pay are likely to be magnified as the new agency could proactively investigate and enforce (for example using its powers to issue notices of underpayment or by bringing proceedings) such rights to holiday pay without the need for an individual worker to bring a claim.

 On the flip side, having a ‘one stop shop’ for employment guidance and support could help an already fragmented and complicated system where employers must go to multiple agencies for assistance.

-Regardless, it will no doubt take a while for the Fair Work Agency to be set up and its effectiveness will largely depend on how it is resourced – although the recent additions enabling the recouping of enforcement costs from liable parties may help with its ongoing funding.
+Regardless, the effectiveness of the Fair Work Agency will largely depend on how it is resourced – although the recent additions enabling the recouping of enforcement costs from liable parties may help with its ongoing funding.

 Regulatory Enforcement Unit for Equal Pay